MinShirley/OMG4/README.md

 pip install -r requirement.txt
 ```

-Then please download pretrained 4D-GS weight and gradients.
+Then, please download the pretrained 4D-GS weight and gradients.

 ### 2. Training

-Gradient (2D mean, t) should be calcuated in advance to sample important Gaussians.
+Gradient (2D mean, t) should be calculated in advance to sample important Gaussians.
 If --grad is not designated, it will automatically compute gradients.
 Once you compute gradients (or download provided gradients), please set --grad to your gradient path, not to compute them repeatedly.
 ```